 Girls at Oxford High School will be the leaders of the future.
 We have outstanding opportunities in our Sixth Form, but girls don’t have to wait to become a Sixth Former to start gaining leadership experience.

 Opportunities exist across the whole of school life.
-Leadership experience and life skills can be gained from being a Sports Leader helping to coach and mentor the younger players, to being a SHINE outreach mentor, or entering the challenging Duke of Edinburgh programme or joining our CCF squads who regularly test themselves in both physical and intellectual training exercises outside of school.
+Leadership experience and life skills can be gained from being a Sports Leader helping to coach and mentor the younger players, to being a SHINE outreach mentor, or entering the challenging Duke of Edinburgh programme.

 Students from across all year groups run Student Panel Interviews and conduct tours for visitors and staff appointments, each form group elects a Form Leader and a Deputy, a Charity Rep, a School Council Rep, and an IT Rep. This facilitates leadership on anything from developments in the Virtual Learning Environment or the Library, to organising a throw-a-sponge-at-a-teacher fund-raising event!